BigDataBiology/talk-tips-n-tricks-large-python/talk.md

 ---
 ## 15: Polars example 2 (_Sebastian_)
-Here we will conditionally modify a column based on the values of other columns.
+Here we will conditionally modify a column based on the values of another column and an array.
 ```python
 # conditional modification
 forward_indices = pl.Series([1, 2, 3, 4, 5])